Mapping Species Distributions

 GENERAL INFORMATION

-Our software automatically reduces the resolution of your photos before they appear in our photo galleries.
-That is, we reduce the size and the dpi (dots per inch).
+• Our software automatically reduces the resolution of your photos before they appear in our photo galleries.
 This is aimed at discouraging photo theft.

 Seaside bittercress (Cardamine angulata), photo by Gary Ansell.

-• We are interested in habitat shots, whole plant shots (habit), close-up shots of flowers, flower parts, seeds and fruits, twigs, buds, mushroom caps, etc.
+• Because there is a growing use of E-Flora BC for species identification, we are interested in habitat shots, whole plant shots (habit), close-up shots of flowers, flower parts, seeds and fruits, twigs, buds, roots, mushroom caps and stalks, spores, etc.--all morphological parts.

 • Photos do not need to be taken in BC, but should represent species, subspecies and varieties that are found in BC.